YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 	+ [x] remove old module
 	+ [ ] rename and arrange module hierarchy
 	+ [ ] others
+* [ ] consider whether or not to change return type of mousePos from () to a
+* [ ] consider whether or not to add Control.Moffy.Event.Mouse.DefaultWindow.MouseEv
 * [ ] refactoring
 	+ [ ] refactor Moffy (10)		<- now
 	+ [ ] refactor Moffy library (20)